-- Where the only appropriate publisher, after liaison and consideration, is unable to offer an open access option that complies with UKRI's policy. - Where reuse permissions for third-party materials cannot be obtained and there is no suitable alternative option available to enable open access publication.
+- the only appropriate publisher, after liaison and consideration, is unable to offer an open access option that complies with UKRI's policy. - reuse permissions for third-party materials cannot be obtained and there is no suitable alternative option available to enable open access publication. - a contract was signed prior to 1 January 2024 that prevents compliance with the policy.